nu-cs-sw-design/project-20252601-396_final/README.md

-# Project: NAME
+# Project: Evelyn Hung

 ## Contributors
-NAME, NAME, NAME
+Evelyn Hung

 ## Dependencies
-- LANGUAGE AND VERSION
-- EXTERNAL LIBRARIES
-- ETC
+- Java 11

 ## Build Instructions
 HOW TO BUILD YOUR PROJECT.